hsuanchunlin/HiTS-Binding/README.md

 2. We also created PWM, PWM+IC, and data visualization tools.
 You might think those R codes are useful for mining your data.
 [PWM/PWM+IC model](https://github.com/hsuanchunlin/PWM_IC_model) and [visualization of PWM/PWM+IC model](https://github.com/hsuanchunlin/Data-Visualization-PWM-PWMIC)
 More complete tutorial of this visualization method is on the way!
 3. You also can use Natural language processing (NLP) skills to discover the dataset.
 Here I used the Embedding and Bi-LSTM methods to group RNA sequences.
 [Here](https://github.com/hsuanchunlin/Embedding-RNA)
+4. Self-Attention (Transformer) model provide a way to see each sequence variant individually.
+The repository is [here](https://github.com/hsuanchunlin/Transformer-RNA).